The Principles of Care

 This conduit, in normal physiologic conditions, collects uphill flowing blood through attached branches/tributaries existing along the entire leg.
 In varicose veins, as previously mentioned, flow is reversed i.e. downhill, from the axial vein into the branches or tributaries.
 In most cases, as positioned in slightly deeper structures of the thigh and calf, this axial vein is not visible but we can map it out with ultrasound easily.
 (For more detailed information please read anatomy and physiology.)

 To achieve the best therapeutic result, any treatment modality available for varicose veins has to follow three major steps.
 (See drawing).

 Step 1.
 The method has to completely close/obliterate/stop the leakage of blood originating at the level of the escape points/junction, groin or behind the knee or both (rare occasions).

 Step 2.
 The method has to also stop (remove or close) the downhill pattern of blood flow existing in one of the axial saphenous vein trunks that permits large volumes of blood to spill/”flood” the thigh or calf branches/tributaries of the axial vein causing them further to distend and bulge.

 Step 3.
 The method lastly, should also take care of the distended and bulging tributaries either removing or closing them, preferably in the same session.

-The methods linked to the closure option are plagued with problems and unnecessary complication, some of them, such as thromboembolic ones, potentially lethal.
-Should you opt for any of these options you will have to sign a consent form and all these complication will be clearly mentioned.
+The methods linked to the closure option are plagued with problems and unnecessary complications, some of them, such as thromboembolic ones, potentially lethal.
+Should you opt for any of these options you will have to sign a consent form and all these complications will be clearly mentioned.